-

 Process for effecting the transfer of the shares

-The transfer of registered shares in the capital of a Dutch limited liability company or a public company (unless such shares are listed on an official stock market) requires the execution of a deed of transfer between the transferor and the transferee before a Dutch civil law notary.
-Unless the company itself is a party to the notarial deed of transfer for acknowledgement of the transfer (which is usually the case), the rights pertaining to such shares can only be exercised after the company has acknowledged the transfer of the shares or the notarial deed of transfer has been formally served to the company by a court bailiff.
+The transfer of registered shares in the capital of a Dutch limited liability company or a public limited company of which the shares are not listed on a stock exchange requires the execution of a deed of transfer between the transferor and the transferee before a Dutch civil law notary.
+Unless the company itself is a party to the notarial deed of transfer for acknowledgement of the transfer (which is usually the case), the rights pertaining to such shares can only be exercised after the company has either acknowledged the transfer of the shares or the notarial deed of transfer has been formally served to the company by a court bailiff.
 To avoid the necessity for parties to travel to the Netherlands, the deed of transfer can be executed on the basis of powers of attorney.
 The civil law notary executing the deed will require certain specific signing and KYC requirements to be met.
 The notary will require the power of attorney to be provided with a legalisation (notarisation) statement and furnished with an apostille of the Hague Convention of October 5th, 1961 or a similar procedure if the country involved is not a member of the Hague Convention.
+In addition, in case foreign entities are a party to the deed of transfer, the notary will require a statement of a notary practicing in relevant jurisdiction or a lawyer admitted to the relevant bar confirming the authority of the signatories to the power of attorney to represent such legal entity.

 No transfer taxes payable